-How to Report a Crime
+How To Report A Crime

-All students and employees are encouraged to report criminal actions or other emergencies as soon as possible to campus security authorities or local law enforcement accurately and promptly.
+All students and employees are encouraged to report criminal actions or other emergencies as soon as possible to campus security authorities or local law enforcement.
 To report on-campus crimes and incidents to the University, go immediately to the Campus Deans, Title IX Coordinators, or the Student Services Office, who are the campus security authorities.
 In case of an emergency, any administrator, or staff member can be approached and they will assist immediately or refer you to the appropriate person.

-FNU Security (Third Party Agency - SFM Security has a limited enforcement role.
+FNU Security has a limited enforcement role.
 They monitor and report incidents to one of the above mentioned campus security authorities.
 They cannot make arrests.
 In the case of life threatening events or any other crime, you may call 911 and/or file a report with the local Police Department.